facebookresearch/param/train/compute/python/development.md

 * Input configuration
   * Defines arguments used to execute the operator.

-An operator may or may not need to have a build configuration, such as torch.matmul.
-Others will need to create the operator before running it:
+An operator may or may not need to have a build configuration, such as `torch.matmul`, which can be called directly with input arguements.
+Other operators require creating the operator first before running it:

 ```python
 embedding = torch.nn.EmbeddingBag(